 During the Second World War almost all production was dedicated towards producing goods for the war effort.
 However much of the London production facilities were destroyed during the Blitz.
 Alternative factories had to be found quickly to fulfil existing war contracts.

-To gain factories quickly, Slazenger acquired William Sykes Ltd, a cricket bat manufacturer with a site at Horbury near Wakefield, and a controlling interest in Ayres Sports Goods Ltd in 1942.
+To gain factories quickly, Slazenger acquired William Sykes Ltd, a cricket bat manufacturer with a site at Horbury near Wakefield, and a controlling interest in Ayres Sports Goods, with expertise in badminton, in 1942.

 A former war factory at Barnsley was also acquired in 1945, to establish a manufacturing centre for tennis balls.